aiven/devportal/docs/tutorials/anomaly-detection.rst

 * Define a SQL transformation definition to process the data
 * Create an application deployment to execute the pipeline

-To create the windowing data pipeline you can follow the steps below:
+To create the windowing data pipeline, you can go ahead an try yourself or follow the steps below:

 1. In the `Aiven Console <https://console.aiven.io/>`_, open the Aiven for Apache Flink service and go to the **Applications** tab.
 2. Click on **Create new application** and name it ``cpu_agg``